rat00lis/pong/README.md

 # pong
-First project made in C
+First project made in C back in 2021
+It is very buggy lol